gne-ldh/sudo-su/README.md

 1. Follow the installation steps.
 Give the global read permission to upload and cache folders (if they show 'Fail' in fist step) using `chmod -R 777`.
 1. When you are asked for database name and database username, fill the same values as used when installing OpenSIS.
 The database name may be `opensis` since its default.
 Also leave the database prefix as default, i.e `ft_`.
 We are trying to keep all data in the same databse here and to stick to the defaults.

+For Proper Documentation go to the wiki page of this repository [sudo-su_wiki_page](https://github.com/gne-ldh/sudo-su/wiki)